myatthu-mm/gsi-dev/README.md

 ## Feedback

-If you have any feedback, please reach out to us at *mt29.myatthu@gmail.com*
+If you have any feedback, please reach out to me at *mt29.myatthu@gmail.com*